alpaca-tc/active_record_bitmask/README.md

 #### 3. `bitmask_attributes` is complex

 `active_record_bitmask_attributes` is supported only minimum interfaces.
-Also, you need to include `ActiveRecordBitmaskAttributes::BitmaskAccessor` manually.
+Also, you need to include `ActiveRecordBitmask::BitmaskAccessor` manually.

 ### Scopes